unilad homepage

 The US president participated in a marathon Bible-reading event, posting a pre-recorded video of himself reading a verse from the Old Testament in the Oval Office.

-Trump's participation in the event has been heavily criticized, with some accusing the president of using the Bible as a publicity stunt.
+Trump's participation in the event has been heavily criticized, and the verse he's reading may have deeper implications.

 The video has come just a week after Trump posted an AI-generated image of himself as a Christ-like figure on social media.